demoa00/se2023-11-OfficeQueueManager/server/README.md

 ## Services :
 This table is about the services of the office.
 ### Attributes:
-- ServiceID: Integer identifier (unique by default -> list lenght)
+- ServiceID: Integer identifier (unique by default -> list length)
 - ServiceName: Name of the service (unique if possible to avoid any misunderstanding)
-- ExtimatedTime: these values are setted by default.
+- ExtimatedTime: these values are set by default.
 If the Admin wants to change them, he should have a dedicated query to update them
 ## Officier :
 This table represent the HR of the organization.
 ### Attributes: